Email marketing tips for business: What marketers need to know

 Phillip Othen takes a close look at the world’s biggest media technology platform – email – and provides some business marketing tips.

 The number of sent and received emails per day is astronomical.
-In 2020, it totalled 306.4 billion and is expected to hit 376.4 billion by 2025 (Statistica).
+In 2020, it totalled 306.4 billion and is expected to hit 376.4 billion by 2025, according to data firm Statista.

-Som 87% of B2B marketers employ email as a distribution channel, while 79% of B2C marketers rely on it to spread their articles or blog posts (Kinsta, 2021).
+Some 87% of B2B marketers employ email as a distribution channel, while 79% of B2C marketers rely on it to spread their articles or blog posts, says Kinsta, a managed WordPress hosting provider.

-The reasons are clear: It has the biggest reach of any technology-based media platform, far surpassing popular social media platforms, and is a professional choice of communication.
+The reasons are clear: it has the biggest reach of any technology-based media platform, far surpassing popular social media platforms, and is a professional choice of communication.

 This also explains the burgeoning market for news-based emails.
-It’s a relatively ancient technology which has stood the test of time.
+It’s a relatively ancient technology that has stood the test of time.

 Email marketing: The biggest challenges